weynechen/vixio/doc/vixio 设计方案.md

     2. Create a Pipeline instance for each connection
     3. Route chunks: Transport input -> Pipeline -> Transport output
     4. Manage pipeline lifecycle
+    5. Handle interrupts via ControlBus

     Design:
-    - Each connection gets its own Pipeline instance (isolated state)
+    - Each connection gets its own Pipeline and ControlBus instance
     - Pipeline runs as long as connection is alive
+    - ControlBus handles interrupts and turn transitions
     - Automatically cleanup on disconnect
     """